IBM/cloudpakfordata-telco-churn-workshop/workshop/watson-knowledge-catalog-user/README.md

 ![Search business terms](../.gitbook/assets/images/wkc-user/wkc-user-search-any-type-business-term.png)

 Notice that the governance team has been hard at work and has defined 25 business terms related to the mortgage data the project will be using.
-Also notice that they are tagged with the key word Mort-gage to easily find them
+Also notice that they are tagged with the key word Mortgage to easily find them

 * Click on the Sort Arrow to the right of the Name column to sort ascending by Name.
 Note that the Email Address has also been tagged as Sensitive information.